emalherbi-zz/boottable/README.md

 ### del

-- Delete items in the table using the plugin. (bootTable/example/js/script.js - method delete)
+- Delete items in the table using the plugin.

 ```
+- example/js/script.js - method delete

 var params = {
 	"ID_USER" : id
 };